 When a user tracks their Blend elements using OpenBlend, they log their target and actual scores for fulfilment.
 Take ‘health and exercise’ as an easy example, if this is an important element to one of your employees and their target score is a 9, yet their actual score is a 7, there is a gap to address in order to optimise productivity.
 These Blend gaps highlight areas that need focus as creating an environment that prioritises fulfilment of work/life drivers has a big impact upon building a high-performance work culture and helps businesses to become people-centric.

-Regular check ins and one to ones allow managers and employees to monitor these gaps and provide an invaluable forum for discussion about how scores can be maximised, helping you to devise tailored people strategies that work on closing the gaps between actual and target scores and place each employee at the heart of the performance process.
+Regular one to ones allow managers and employees to monitor these gaps and provide an invaluable forum for discussion about how scores can be maximised, helping you to devise tailored people strategies that work on closing the gaps between actual and target scores and place each employee at the heart of the performance process.
 Using employee data generated by OpenBlend analytics, Data on Demand, you’ll also be able to spot trends across your workforce that highlight the areas across the business to focus attention.
 Such as:

 - Clarity of goals and direction